skoczen/will/docs/improve.md

 **Note:** Have a will you've open-sourced?
 Please send it in a PR or Issue!
 This list is tiny!

 ## Releases

+#### 0.9.4 - April 20, 2017

+New releases and movement again!
+Exciting things in the pipeline for will, and that's starting with a long-awaited release.
+Thanks to everyone who both submitted code, and had saint-like patience it it being merged in.

+* Improvement: Proper case for Bitbucket, thanks to [mark-adams](https://github.com/mark-adams)

 #### 0.9.3 - September 11, 2015